Johnsonville/Forrest state parks

 Johnsonville lay in waste.
 The Union side lost four gunboats, four steamboats, 17 barges, supplies that Forrest estimated at $6.7 million, and at least 150 men (the number taken prisoner by the Confederates).
 Only two Confederate soldiers were killed and nine wounded.
-In the engagement, the Confederates burned and sunk the union vessels that they captured.
-Those boats are still sitting on the bottom of the Tennessee River; click here to read about current efforts to raise them.
+In the raid, the Confederates burned and sunk the U.S. Naval vessels that they captured.
+Those boats, or what is left of them, are still sitting on the bottom of the Tennessee River.

-Although Johnsonville was an embarassment for the Union and a triumph for the Confederacy, it didn't affect the outcome of the war.
-The Confederate attack on Nashville in December 1865 was a disaster, while Sherman's army continued to march south through Georgia.
+Although Johnsonville was an embarassment for the Union and a victory for the Confederacy, it didn't affect the outcome of the war.
+The battles of Franklin and Nashville, which came shortly thereafter, were both disasters for the Confederate side.

 The "island" that was once the west bank of the Tennessee River.